yogeshwar607/shreemoryacabs/SEO_REMAINING_TASKS.md

 2. Create Google Review link shortener:
    - Get your Google Maps listing URL
    - Add `?review=1` at the end
-   - Use bitly or similar to create: greenevcabs.com/review
+   - Use bitly or similar to create: shreemoryacabs.com/review
 3. Add review request to post-trip WhatsApp message:
    ```
-   Thanks for traveling with GreenEVCabs!
+   Thanks for traveling with Shree Morya Cabs!
    Enjoyed your trip?
 Leave us a review: [link]
    ```
 4. Target: 25 reviews in Month 1, 100 reviews in 6 months